astrogirlnim/GeneKnow/docs/file_structure.md

-# 📁 GenePredict File Structure Documentation
+# 📁 GeneKnow File Structure Documentation

 ## Project Overview
-This document outlines the complete file structure for the GenePredict project, including all directories and their purposes.
+This document outlines the complete file structure for the GeneKnow project, including all directories and their purposes.

 ## Root Directory Structure
 ```
-LiteratureGapper/
+GeneKnow/
 ├── .cursor/                    # Cursor IDE configuration and rules
 ├── .git/                       # Git repository data
 ├── .github/                    # GitHub Actions workflows and templates